johnglenn/TweetStreamCruncher/README.md

 ```
 2. Run the app!

-# Customization
-The ITweetSamplerService allows a custom StatisticsReportingIntervalInSeconds and ErrorHandler to be configured on the service.
-Most of the dependencies can be extended and the replacement dependency used.

 # Performance
 This system delivers consistent memory utilization (expected between 20 - 30 MB).
 Garbage collection is expected a few times per minute; if it occurs every second or two consistently, please raise an issue.
 On my laptop (Intel i7 8th Gen, 16 GB RAM), CPU utilization was consistently less than 1%.